Virginia Tech® home

 Attendance Modifications

 For students with chronic health conditions, attending class can be interrupted by disability flare-ups.
-During the interactive process, students work with their access team advisor to determine the maximum amount of additional time they may request to make-up any missed work.
-These time frames are generally short extensions of time (such as, 1–3 days).
+Students work with their access specialist to determine the additional time they may request to make-up missed work.

-Instructors are not expected to reteach course content for a student using this accommodation.
-Rather they are expected to allow students to make-up graded class assignments within the timeframe outlined on the student’s letter.
+Instructors are expected to allow students to make-up graded class assignments within the timeframe outlined on the student’s course accessibility letter.
+Instructors are not required to re-teach course content.
 This accommodation is not intended for time management or non-disability related events.

-We recommend students and faculty reach out to our Access Team advisors if a student requests to use attendance modifications more than 3 times per semester.
+We recommend students and faculty reach out to an access specialist if a student requests to use attendance modifications more than 3 times per semester.
 This will allow us to clarify any misunderstandings or provide additional assistance to struggling students.

 Deadline Modifications